danielschubert/bouwcam-downloader/README.md

 # bouwcam-downloader
-Bash script to automaticly download webcam pictures from bouwcam.com
+Bash script to automaticly download webcam pictures from bouwcam.com Also creates monthly zip files and a index.html with nice links for the zip files :-)

-works with any web-address. just read the file....